FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/index.md

 It is common to pronounce SQL as three letters S Q L (and not as the word “sequel”), which means we say “*an* SQL statement” rather than “*a* SQL (sequel) statement”.

-Some notes, concepts, ideas, examples and guides on how to do work with:
+Here you'll find some notes, concepts, ideas, examples and guides on how to do work with:

 - Data Definition Language (DDL).
 - Data Manipulation Language (DML).
 - Data Control Language (DCL).
 - A few other types of queries.

+All of the above are different kinds of SQL statements, but all SQL statements nonetheless.
+DDL is about the structure of the database structure, while DML operates on the data.

 I use mostly PostgreSQL and MariaDB, so expect most examples to work on those.